danielkellyio/vue-media-bunny-video-thumbnail-generator-demo/README.md

 - **Efficient Canvas Rendering**: High-quality output with minimal overhead
 - **Automatic Decoding**: Handles video decoding automatically

-The lazy-loading architecture ensures that:
+The component architecture ensures that:

-- The base VideoPlayer remains lightweight (~2KB)
+- The base VideoPlayer remains lightweight and focused on playback
+- VideoEditor only renders when edit mode is enabled
-- Media Bunny (~200KB+) only loads when thumbnail extraction is needed
+- Media Bunny integration is isolated to the VideoEditor component
-- Users who just want to watch videos don't pay the bundle size cost
+- Users who just want to watch videos get a clean, streamlined experience

 ## Production